This post may contain affiliate links. See my disclosure for more information.

 The ones we’ve listened to are David Livingstone, Corrie Ten Boom and Dietrich Bonhoeffer.
 These are definitely aimed at younger listeners, but despite being a bit simpler in language, we have still enjoyed them.
 Each one focuses on a person from history who has had a positive impact and can be a role model.
 They are straight up biographies, but have interesting anecdotes woven throughout.

 Besides audiobooks, we have a few podcasts that we enjoy listening to and often download for trips.
-Both are from How Stuff Works and are typically from 30-45 minutes in length.
+My husband always manages to squeeze in some Disney podcasts.
+Other than that, the two we really like both come from How Stuff Works and are typically from 30-45 minutes in length.

 These podcasts take sometimes common, sometimes rare, topics and dissect them in an entertaining way.
 Over the course of a few episodes, you might learn about the digestive system, Harriet Tubman, beheadings, platypuses and the Boxer Rebellion.
 We download a bunch, and then can pick and choose topics on the road.